 And if you use multiple targets (such as CPA and spend), just realize that one of them has to matter more than the other.
 As George Michie says in The Paid Search Uncertainty Principle: “The more you predetermine one, the less control you have over the other.”

 Now, what about those chances of meeting your target I mentioned at the beginning?
 This interesting data is hidden beneath the “More details” link at the top of the page within your campaign group view:

 Clicking on it gives you forecasts in terms of ‘xx% chance of meeting target’, the so-called ‘summary cards’:

 And hovering over the graphs shows you estimates for each target:

 Take advantage of AdWords performance targets

 Although it has a few drawbacks (incompatibility with shared budgets, ROAS, and revenue being the main ones), I’d highly recommend setting up campaign groups and performance targets for your AdWords campaigns.
 Consider it as one of your PPC New Year’s resolutions for 2018.
 It’s only a couple of minutes of work for each account and delivers very useful insights you can’t easily get anywhere else.

-Don’t forget to connect all your Google ads with post-click experiences.
-Find out more about creating personalized post-click experiences by signing-up for an Instapage Enterprise demo today.
+Don’t forget to connect all your Google ads with post-click landing pages.
+Find out more about creating personalized post-click landing pages by signing-up for an Instapage Enterprise demo today.